sarafyash/Merkel_Tree.md/Merkle_Tree.md

  3. Calculate the value of the parent node by hashing the current node with its neighbor ( next if position is odd and previous if position in even) and set the parent     as the current node.
  4. Repeat step 3 until we find the root
- 5. Compare the root with the previous root, if they match then C’

-Compare the new root with the existing root.
-If the new root matches then the C’ is essentially C and not tampered.
+ 5. Compare the root with the previous root, if they match then C’ Contrast the new root with the old root.
+If the new root matches, the C' is still C and has not been tampered with.
-To verify a data in hash chain we need O(n) time since we would calculate n hashes in the worst case where as in case of Merkel Tree the same data can be verified in O(logn) time since we only calculate logn hashes.
+In the case of a hash chain, it takes O(n) time to verify a data because we calculate n hashes in the worst case, whereas in the case of a Merkel Tree, the same data can be verified in O(logn) time because we only calculate logn hashes.

 ## Mathematical Representation